jwunderl/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap2.md

-# Activity: Sprite Overlap Events
+# Activity: Sprite Overlap Events 2
 (Part 2)
-Since overlap uses SpriteKind for sprites to trigger interactions with each other it makes it easy to create one behavior for several items.
+We use SpriteKind to give a label to Sprites so we can define how a "kind of sprite" will act when overlapping with another "kind of sprite."
+In the activity, all "Cloud" SpriteKind's respond with the same act the same when overlapped with  "Helicopter" SpriteKind.

-If we want to make several clouds we can have them all interact with a moving object in the same way.
+Making several clouds with the same SpriteKind of "Cloud," we have them all interact with the Helicopter overlap in the same way.

 In this activity the student will continue to work with:
 * on overlap event with a SpriteKind (e.g. - Cloud) applied to several identical sprites
-*
+* define multiple SpriteKind overlap events and actions

-# Overlaps
+# Overlaps (2)

-# TODO: eric overview video
+# TODO: eric overview video bump

 ## Concept: SpriteKind Overlap Event "bump" action
-Having sprites bump rather than pass over each other is a useful behavior for a SpriteKind overlap event.
+Having sprites bump rather than pass over each other is useful game behavior for a SpriteKind overlap event.
 One way to simulate a bump is:
-* move the sprite in the opposite direction after the overlap.
-We bump backwards.
-The faster we bump the farther we move away from the overlap object.
+* move the sprite in the opposite direction after the overlap (We bump backwards).
+The faster we bump, the farther we move away from the overlap object.

+* Stop the sprite (set vx and vy to 0)
   * change x position by (-1)*(x-velocity)
   * change y position by (-1)*(y-velocity)
-* Stop the sprite (set vx and vy to 0)
-* Shake the stationary object
+* Shake the stationary object (cloud)
-  * move 1 pixel
+  * move 1 pixel (any direction)
   * pause
   * move back